jaredmusil/neville-trucking/content/contact.md

 +++
 id = "contact"
 title = "Contact Us"

 +++
 # We are here to help.

-To setup service, request a dumpster, or anything else - please submit the form and we will get back to you as quickly as we can.
+To request a roll-off please contact us and we will get back to you as quickly as we can.
 Our general response time is 1-2 business days.